-My recollections of the video for “God of Emptiness” are of a winged demon summoned by believers; Azagthoth wields his Ibanez Universe seven-string guitar in a room used to provoke images of ancient Sumeria.
+My recollections of the video for “God of Emptiness” are of a winged demon summoned by believers; Azagthoth wields his Ibanez Universe seven-string guitar in a room to provoke images of ancient Sumeria.
 Vincent’s deep voice echoes around a chamber, and Sandoval’s percussion drones ominously.
 Believers twist and turn; faces are baked dry by the relentless sun as they bounce dementedly to the band’s music.

 Production is by the band and noted Metallica collaborator Flemming Rasmussen at Morrisound studio.
 The sound across the album relies on acoustics and instrumentation; indeed, the album’s success is due to a feeling that Azagthoth’s guitar sits firmly at the centre of the recording and is the musical focus.
-I would never say the album sounds raw, yet it’s an album that feels like it has been recorded live, and that is part of its considerable charm.
+I would never say the album sounds raw, yet it’s an album that feels like it has been recorded live, and that is pat of considerable charm.

 Something that is less celebrated about Azagthoth is his experimental musical tastes.
 Covenant contained a cut called “Nar Mataru”, featuring electronic music that sounds like the pulse of a trans-dimensional portal.
 Every album from here until Kingdoms Disdained would feature music that branched out into unfamiliar musical territory.
 The 2003 album Heretic contains a track I consider one of my favourite Azagthoth compositions, the sublime “Abyssous.”